ashmit351/weather-app-/README.md

+# 🌦️ Weather App

-A simple and responsive weather application built using HTML, CSS, and JavaScript.
-This app allows users to search for any city and get real-time weather data including temperature, humidity, wind speed, and weather conditions.
-It fetches live data using the OpenWeatherMap API and dynamically updates the UI based on user input.
+A clean and responsive **Weather Forecast App** built using HTML, CSS, and JavaScript.
+Users can search any city to get real-time weather updates using the OpenWeatherMap API.

+## 🔍 Features
+- 🌎 Search weather by city name
+- 🌡️ Displays temperature, humidity, wind speed
+- 🌤️ Dynamic weather icons
+- 🖥️ Responsive UI for desktop & mobile
+- 🔁 Uses OpenWeatherMap API